tecsteps/seller-center/specs.md

 | **CheckboxList**  | Array, Required                                          |
 | **KeyValue**      | Array (with key-value format validation), Required       |

-TODO:
-- attribute options must be translatable

 ## Product Type Mapping
 When a seller sets a seller-product to "active", then:
-- [ ] ... a golden product is created or selected (if EAN or other non-merchant specific article number matches).
+- [x] ... a golden product is created or selected (if EAN or other non-merchant specific article number matches).
-- [ ] ... the product-type is determined via AI
+- [x] ... the product-type is determined via AI
 - [ ] ... the attributes (of the seller) are mapped to the attributes of the selected product-type via AI.
 Attributes may be split or merged during this step (e.g. dimensions).
 Attributes, that cannot be mapped, will be saved to an unmapped attributes field in the golden record

-- [ ] ... all textual content is translated into the owner's configured locales
+- [x] ... all textual content is translated into the owner's configured locales
-- [ ] If there is already a golden record that is related to a seller-product then ....
-- [ ] If there is already a golden record that is not yet related to a seller-product, but has the same EAN then ....
-- [ ] TODO Variant creation

 # Owner - Golden Products
 - [x] As an Owner, I can see a list of all Golden Products.
 I can also see the number of related seller-products (from different sellers that sell the same product).